Michael Cooper

-Michael Jerome Cooper (born April 15, 1956) is an American basketball coach and former player who is the boys varsity coach at Culver City High School.
-He played for the Los Angeles Lakers in the National Basketball Association (NBA), winning five NBA championships with the Lakers during their Showtime era.
+Michael Jerome Cooper (born April 15, 1956), nicknamed "Coop", is an American basketball coach and former player.
+He played for the Los Angeles Lakers during his entire career in the National Basketball Association (NBA), winning five NBA championships with the Lakers during their Showtime era.
 He was an eight-time selection to the NBA All-Defensive Team, including five times on the first team.
 He was named the NBA Defensive Player of the Year in 1987.
+Cooper was inducted into the Naismith Memorial Basketball Hall of Fame in 2024.
+The Lakers retired his No. 21 jersey in 2025.

-Cooper's previous coaching jobs include leading the Los Angeles Sparks of the Women's National Basketball Association (WNBA) to two championships and the Albuquerque Thunderbirds to one NBA G League title.
+As a coach, Cooper led the Los Angeles Sparks of the Women's National Basketball Association (WNBA) to two championships and the Albuquerque Thunderbirds to one NBA G League title.
 He has also coached in the NBA, WNBA, and the NBA Development League.
+He was the head coach for boys basketball at Culver City High School in California from 2021 to 2023.
+He then took an assistant coaching job for men's basketball at California State University, Los Angeles.

 Early life

-Cooper was born in Los Angeles.
+Michael Jerome Cooper was born on April 15, 1956, in Los Angeles, California.
 When he was three years old, he cut one of his knees severely, requiring 100 stitches to close.
 At the time the doctor said that he would never be able to walk.
+Cooper attended Pasadena High School, where he excelled in basketball.
+He graduated in 1974.

 College career

-Cooper attended Pasadena High School, graduating in 1974, then Pasadena City College before transferring to the University of New Mexico.
+Cooper attended Pasadena City College before transferring to the University of New Mexico.
 He played for the New Mexico Lobos for two seasons, 1976–78, and was named first team All-Western Athletic Conference.
 In Cooper's senior season, he was named a first-team All-American by the United States Basketball Writers Association.
 The Lobos won the WAC title, with Cooper averaging 16.3 points, 5.7 rebounds, and 4.2 assists per game.